Ashchurch

-Ashchurch is a village and former civil parish, now in the parish of Ashchurch Rural, in the Tewkesbury district, in the county of Gloucestershire, England, 2 mi east of the town of Tewkesbury, 11 mi southwest of Evesham, 10 mi north of Cheltenham, 13 mi north-north east of Gloucester and 10 mi south of Pershore.
+Ashchurch is a village and former civil parish, now in the parish of Ashchurch Rural, in the Tewkesbury district, in the county of Gloucestershire, England, 2 mi east of the town of Tewkesbury, 11 mi southwest of Evesham, 10 mi north of Cheltenham, 13 mi north-north-east of Gloucester and 10 mi south of Pershore.

 History

 The toponym is first recorded in 1287, in the form Asschirche, meaning "church near the ash-tree".

-In the middle ages Ashchurch was part of the parish of Tewkesbury, but after the dissolution of the monasteries in the 16th century became a separate parish.
+In the Middle Ages Ashchurch was part of the parish of Tewkesbury, but after the dissolution of the monasteries in the 16th century became a separate parish.
 It was a large parish, including the village of Ashchurch and the settlements of Northway, Aston Cross, Aston on Carrant, Pamington and Natton.
 The parish became a civil parish in 1866.
 The parish once extended even further west to include the area called Newtown, but this was transferred to Tewkesbury in 1931.
-From 1935 until 1 April 1974, Ashchurch was part of the Cheltenham Rural district, then was incorporated into the new Tewkesbury district.
+From 1935 until 1 April 1974, Ashchurch was part of the Cheltenham Rural District, then was incorporated into the new Tewkesbury district.

 At the 2001 UK census the parish had a population of 6,064.
 Ashchurch civil parish was abolished on 1 April 2008 when its area was divided between the new civil parishes of Northway and Ashchurch Rural.

 Railway

 The village is served by Ashchurch for Tewkesbury railway station on the Birmingham to Bristol main line, opened by the Birmingham and Gloucester Railway on 24 June 1840, later a part of the Midland Railway and later still the LMS.
-This was once a railway centre of some importance, as it was the spring-off point for two branches, one each side of the main line:
+This was once a railway centre of some importance, as it was the junction for two branches, one each side of the main line: